 Contact a Defective Product Lawyer

 The defective product lawyers at Greg Coleman Law are dedicated to protecting the rights of consumers who have been harmed by negligent corporations that produced and sold defective products.

 If you have been injured because of a recalled automotive part or because of another defective product, you may have legal options.
 Do not wait to contact us to learn more about how a car accident lawyer from our law firm can help you.
-We provide free consultations and do not charge fees unless we recover compensation for you.
+Our Knoxville injury attorneys provide free consultations and do not charge fees unless we recover compensation for you.